Ferreluke/solinia-docs/content/en/docs/Newspapers/ARRR Newz/Volume 3.md

 # Kidnapper

 We hear rumour someone kidnapping people!
 Maybe even torture!
 You stay in ARRR with bouncer, Chief keep us all safe

+# Big boys of East

+We think they big boys are back, want to attack magic people in Avaris and take land!
+We ok for now, but we keep watch out just incase

+# What happen in blackveil

+We not sure but we hear commotion down in blackveil?
+Maybe somoene attack?
+We wait out see who win